Island and the other Islands

 at Abbey Strand to the south western end of the island.
 Another

-road runs from the Abbey, past the Castle, The Islander's
+road runs from the Abbey, past the Castle, the hotel and the

-Rest and the Jolly Roger, to The Dock at the north-eastern
+Jolly Roger, to The Dock at the north-eastern corner of the

-corner of the island.
-Just to the west of Kinish Harbour the
+island.
+Just to the west of Kinish Harbour the main east-west

-main east-west road forks and another good road runs to Cow
+road forks and another good road runs to Cow and Silver Strands,

-the western coast, Horseshoe Harbour and the lighthouse, but
+Horseshoe Harbour and the lighthouse, but much of Slievemore,

-much of Slievemore, including the bay of Foardree, and the
+including the bay of Foardree, and the peninsula of Farranacoush

 rises to 112 m on its hilly backbone, Slievemore.
 The walk